knudvaneeden/ddd/PROJ0200/README.txt

 [kn, ri, su, 11-12-2022 10:45:44]

+Always save your work first (as I experienced already at least one crash without warning when trying to run proj.mac)

+===

 What needs to be done:

 1. -copy the DLL file 'msbsc60.dll' to your TSE main directory